-c) What type of experience will Salma probably have during her salaat? d) How can she improve that experience next time? e) What type of experience will Ali have during his salaat?
+c) What type of experience will Salma probably have during her salaah? d) How can she improve that experience next time? e) What type of experience will Ali have during his salaah?
 4. Name three ways in which you can improve your concentration during prayer.
-5. For at least one salaat during this week, try applying some of the things that you learned in this lesson.
-How did your salaat improve?
+5. Write down one way (without using the examples above) in which you can improve your concentration in salaah.
+For at least one salaah during this week, try it out.

-Chapter 8: Salaat: Rules of Sajdah
+Chapter 8: Salaah: Rules of Sajdah